zerotrustprivacy/get2knowme/README.md

 - 👋🏾 Hi, I’m Mersedes
-- 🤓 DevOps Engineer
+- 🤓 Azure DevOps Engineer
-- 👀 I’m interested in automating and securing the cloud
+- 👀 Interested in cybersecurity and IaC
-- 🌱 I love reading and writing
+- 🌱 I love reading and learning about new technologies
 - 💞️ I’m looking to collaborate with others with a similar mindset

 <!---